 Medical evidence encourages sexual relations between opposite sex belonging to two different families.
 In short, on medical grounds, the incest taboo in society is fully justified.

-Based on these medical facts and reasons, a theory named ‘Inbreeding Avoidance Theory’ posits that inbreeding results in offspring that suffer from multiple genetic diseases, illness, and weakness.
+Based on these medical facts and reasons, a theory named ‘Inbreeding Avoidance Theory’ posits that inbreeding results in offspring that suffer from multiple genetic diseases, illnesses, and weaknesses.
 Thus, the theory discourages incest.

 All the major religions in the world prohibit incest; i.e. Islam, Christianity, Hinduism, Buddhism, etc. Therefore, almost all religious communities consider incest a taboo.
-Furthermore, many religions have ascribed severe punishments against incest.
+Furthermore, many religions have ascribed severe punishments to incest.